centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-udp.md

 ## Prerequisites

 *Specify prerequisites that are relevant.
-You may want to just provide a link to the manufacturer official documentation BUT you should try to be as complete as possible here as it will save time to everybody.*
+You may want to just provide a link\n\
+to the manufacturer official documentation BUT you should try to be as complete\n\
+as possible here as it will save time to everybody.*

 ## Setup